 Google’s Home app has received a makeover and displays now all of our smart home devices like lights, thermostats, cameras, etc. with a new, more graphical rather than textual user interface.

-This goes in hand with the announcement of the new Google Home Hub, which offers us a touchscreen and with that a mixed voice / touch experience.
-When you, for instance tap the microphone button in the new Google Home app on your smartphone and just say “lights”, Google will turn on all your lights and the app will show you controls to dim the brightness for the whole group or individually.
+This goes in hand with the release of the Google Nest Hub, which offers us a touchscreen and with that a mixed voice/touch experience.
+When you, for instance, tap the microphone button in the new Google Home app on your smartphone and just say “lights”, Google will turn on all your lights and the app will show you controls to dim the brightness for the whole group or individually.

-Our Logitech Harmony is obviously not a light and no additional screen will currently be displayed in our Google Home app to further control our Harmony activity or to select one of our favorites (yet?).
-Still, this mixed voice / touch experience is the gist of the new Google Home app update and can be best experienced with the Google Nest Hub.
+Our Logitech Harmony is obviously not a light and no additional screen will currently be displayed in our Google Home app to further control our Harmony activity or to select one of our favorites.
+Still, this mixed voice/touch experience is the gist of the new Google Home app update and can be best experienced with the Google Nest Hub.
 When you swipe down on the smart display and tap on Media, you’ll see:

 - Turn our lights on and off (all or by room)